Global health R&D

-Public funding for global health research and development (R&D) stood at US$2.3 billion in 2017, according to Policy Cures Research’s G-FINDER report.
-This marks the second year of increasing investments (+8% compared to US$2.1 billion in 2016) and accounted for two-thirds of total funding (65%).
-The remaining third came from philanthropic contributions (19%) and the private sector (16%).
+Public funding for global health research and development (R&D) stood at US$2.6 billion in 2018, according to Policy Cures Research’s G-FINDER report.
+This marks the third year of increasing investments in global health R&D by public donors (+9% compared to US$2.4 billion in 2017).
+Public funding accounted for two-thirds of total funding to the sector (64%).
+The remaining third came from philanthropic contributions (19%) and the private sector (17%).

-Public funding for global health R&D is concentrated among a few donors.
-In 2017, the US provided two-thirds of all public funding, US$1.6 billion.
-The second-largest donor was the UK (US$186 million, 8% of all funding), followed by EU institutions (US$119 million, 5%).
-For the second year in a row, India was the fourth-largest donor (US$76 million, 3%), and was followed by Germany (US$65 million, 3%).
+The majority of public funding for global health R&D comes from a few donors.
+In 2018, the US provided two-thirds of all public funding (US$1.8 billion).
+The second-largest donor was the UK (US$230 million, 9% of all funding), followed by EU Institutions (US$134 million, 5%), and Germany (US$73 million, or 3%).
+India was the fifth-largest donor (US$66 million, 3%).